MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/entity-attribute-metadata.md

 ## Option Sets

 Those attributes which display a set of options can reference a set of options defined by the attribute or they can reference a separate set of options that can be shared by more than one attribute.
 This is particularly useful when values in one attribute also apply to other attributes.
 By referencing a common set of options, the options can be maintained in one place.
+Those option sets that can be shared are *global* option sets.
+Those defined within the attribute are *local* option sets.

 Each of these attribute inherit from [EnumAttributeMetadata](/dotnet/api/microsoft.xrm.sdk.metadata.enumattributemetadata) and include an [OptionSet Property](/dotnet/api/microsoft.xrm.sdk.metadata.enumattributemetadata.optionset).
 This property contains the [OptionSetMetadata](/dotnet/api/microsoft.xrm.sdk.metadata.optionsetmetadata) that includes the options within the [Options property](/dotnet/api/microsoft.xrm.sdk.metadata.optionsetmetadata.options).